 To do an update operation:

-A) First, we will change the URL of edit button in todos.blade.php.
+A) First, we will change the URL of edit button in todos.blade.php

-B) Then, we link that view with edit function of TodoController with view edit-todo.blade.php.
+B) Then, we link that view with edit

-C) Then, in edit-todo.blade.php we will create the form with title and status field in which we load the existing value and the user will be able to edit the title and status.
+field in which we load the existing value and the user will be able to edit the title

 A) Change URL of edit button in todos.blade.php

-First of all, we need to change the edit button to following code in todos.blade.php.
+First of all, we need to change the edit button to following code in todos.blade.php

 <a href="{{route('todos.edit',['todo'=>$todo->id])}}" class="btn btn-info">Edit</a>

-In the above code, we are changing the edit button in todos.blade.php to able to call the edit function in which we are passing the todo id which we want to edit.
+In the above code, we are changing the edit button in todos.blade.php

 B) Link Edit function with edit-todo.blade.php

-In this step, we will link the edit function of TodoController to edit-todo.blade.php file.
-Add the following code in the edit function:
+In this step, we will link the edit

 public function edit($id)